Please follow the link to view: What happens when you are referred by your GP to see a specialist? (assets.nhs.uk)

 - The department/clinic/service that you have been referred and provided with a telephone number

-If you have not received it please contact us via email at [email protected]
+If you have not received a text from our practice in 7 working days please contact us via email at [email protected]

 Please follow the link www.nhs.uk/referrals to book, rebook, cancel or manage your referral.
 This link will also provide you with information choosing your hospital or clinic along with average waiting times for each hospital department.

 If you have not heard anything about your referral within the average waiting time you have the option to contact the individual hospital Patient Advice and Liaison Service (PALS) who offers confidential advice, support and information on health-related matters.

 (020 7288 5551) or email: [email protected]